0atman/noboilerplate/scripts/13-rust-is-boring.md

 And yet when Rust support was recently merged in to the Linux kernel, many veteran developers decried this step as bowing to a flashy, fashionable new language.

-The idea that Linus would approve of rust due to POPULARITY is laughable to those who know his reputation.
+The idea that Linus would approve of rust due to peer pressure is laughable to those who know his reputation.

 ---